 We normally expect applicants to offer three full A Levels or an accepted equivalent qualification.
-You can check the University's general entry requirements, including which UK and International qualifications we accept and our English language and mathematics requirements, on our Admissions Requirements webpage.
+You can check the University's general entry requirements, including accepted UK and international qualifications and our English language and mathematics requirements, on our Admissions Requirements webpage.
 This also contains information about our foundation year courses.

-A full list of our formal policies relating to Admissions is available on our Policies webpages.
-This includes our Student Admissions Policy as well as policies on "acceptable" A level subjects, resits, and qualifications taken early.
+A full list of our formal policies relating to Admissions is available on our Admissions Policies and Qualifications Policies webpages.
+This includes our Student Admissions Policy as well as policies on A Level subject combinations, resits, and qualifications taken early.

-You can apply for an undergraduate course at Sheffield via UCAS (the Universities and Colleges Admissions Service).
-Information on how to do this is available on the UCAS website:
+You can apply for an undergraduate course at Sheffield via UCAS (the Universities and Colleges Admissions Service):

-Applications for places on courses starting the following September (except Medicine and Dentistry) should be submitted to UCAS between:
+Applications for places on courses starting in September 2024 (except Medicine and Dentistry) should be submitted to UCAS between:

-If at any time you find that your studies are affected by personal, social or domestic issues, please let us know by using our Disrupted Studies form:
+If at any time you find that your studies are affected by personal, social or domestic issues, please let us know by completing our Disrupted Studies form:

 If you have a disability, we would encourage you to indicate this in your UCAS application so that we can assess any support needs you might have.
 We do this separately from our academic assessment of your application.
 For more information about the process and the support available, see our Disabled Applicants webpage: